digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 1. remove key
 1. done

+## Changing locking mode (Smartshield models only)

+In the smartshield models of AU Falcon (Late S2-3), a locking mode can be specified using a factory remote.
+Note that this does *not* work on any known aftermarket remote, only the Ford OEM Remotes.
+To change the remote mode, simply hold down the lock and unlock buttons at the same time for approximately 3-5 seconds, the car will acknowledge with a flash of the indicators.
+The 2 modes available are:

+- Single press (one press of the unlock button unlocks all doors)
+- Double press (one press of the unlock button unlocks the drivers door only, another press unlocks the remaining doors)

 ## Aftermarket replacements

 Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions (bias towards Smartlock due to higher ROI if successful):